gkeenans/gkeenan.co/src/about/colophon.md

 Some of the pages were written in Markdown.
 Some were written in HTML.
 There's no rhyme or reason, it was mostly just based on how I was feeling in that moment.[^1]

 [^1]: This one is written in Markdown, and this footnote is generated using the [*SUPER FANCY PLUGIN*](https://www.npmjs.com/package/markdown-it-footnote) I figured out how to install and configure all by myself!
 This is exciting because I am a moron.

+Oh, also the font is [TT2020](https://copypaste.wtf/TT2020/docs/).
+People keep mentioning it.
+I love it, too.